 For Immediate Release

-Chicago, IL – September 19, 2012 – Today, Zacks Equity Research discusses the U.S. Publishing, including The New York Times Company (NYT), Gannett Co.
-Inc. (GCI), The McClatchy Company (MNI), The Washington Post Company (WPO) and Journal Communications, Inc. (JRN).
+Chicago, IL – August 08, 2014 – Today, Zacks Equity Research discusses the Publishing, including New York Times Company (NYT-Free Report), Gannett Co.
+Inc. (GCI-Free Report), McClatchy Company (MNI-Free Report) and InterActiveCorp (IACI-Free Report).

-The U.S. publishing industry has long been grappling with sinking advertising revenue, and the global economic meltdown has only worsened the situation.
-The downturn in the publishing industry, which has been going on for the last few years now, came in the wake of declining print readership as more readers choose to get free online news, thereby making the print-advertising model increasingly irrelevant.
+The U.S. publishing industry has long been grappling with sinking advertising revenue, and the global economic meltdown only worsened the situation.
+The downturn in the publishing industry, which has been going on for quite some time, came in the wake of declining print readership as more readers choose to get free online news, thereby making the print-advertising model increasingly irrelevant.

 Changing consumer preferences and the advent of new and innovative technologies have been altering the way news is read and offered.
-Readers now have more choices to collect and read articles and news through devices such as netbooks, tablets or other hand-held devices.
+Readers now have a myriad of choices to collect and read articles and news through devices such as netbooks, tablets or other hand-held devices.

 Let’s have a look at what is happening in the publishing industry and how newspaper companies are adapting with the changing scenarios to keep themselves alive in the race for survival.